 The preliminary examination is organized around the topics, theory, and methods of the student's research proposal and contains both written and oral portions.
-Describe the format anticipated for the preliminary examination, including the expectations or format of the written and oral examinations.
-The preliminary examination may be divided into separate, comprehensive examinations over each of the interest areas, and cover background information as well as scholarship relevant to the proposed doctoral research.
-In general, the written and oral parts of the preliminary examination will also include a detailed research proposal, and the format of the proposal is the prerogative of the doctoral committee.
+Describe the preliminary examination to be taken, including written and oral examinations.
+The examinations are often divided into separate, comprehensive examinations over each of the interest areas, and cover background information as well as scholarship relevant to future research.
 Preliminary examinations must be taken within four years of formal acceptance to the IIDP program.